 There is also a framed view which our guide let us climb in for a photo.

-Lastly, there was a Bob’s Big Boy statue on the property as well, which reminds me of growing up and going to these fun restaurants.
+Lastly, there was a Bob’s Big Boy statue on the property as well.
+This reminded me of growing up and going to these fun restaurants.
 These are just a few of the things you will see on the property.

-Malibu Wines is worth exploring as well; it has a massive metal wine sign, an old stagecoach that is an aquarium and plenty of other things to see.
+Malibu Wines is worth exploring as well; it has a large metal wine sign, an old stagecoach that is an aquarium, and plenty of other things to see.